The BIG day has finally arrived, and you’re excited and nervous; it’s completely natural to feel that way.

 Independent Driving:

-During your test, you’ll have to drive independently by either following, traffic signs, a series of verbal directions, or a map.
+During your test, you’ll have to drive independently by following traffic signs, a series of verbal directions, or a map.
 It doesn’t matter if you don’t remember every direction or if you go the wrong way.
-Independent driving means making your own decisions and using the MSM routine on your own.
-The examiner will confirm the directions for you if you ask for a reminder of them.
+Independent driving means making your own decisions and using the MSM routine independently.
+The examiner will confirm the directions for you if you ask for a reminder.
 This will not affect the result.

 Your test result won’t be affected even if you go off the independent driving route unless you make a driving fault.
 The examiner will help you get back on the route if you go off it or take a wrong turn.
 You can then continue with independent driving.
 The examiner will give you directions until you can see the next traffic sign if there are poor or obscured traffic signs.